 - Read up on local culture.
 Continuing with safety tips for travelers – make sure you read up on the country to which you are traveling.
 Social mores, religious restrictions, governmental restrictions, drug laws likely differ from your home country, even in very similar countries such as Canada and UK.
 Lonely Planet and Rough Guides offer good and solid information on a country basis, and reading representative fiction from the country can also be a good way to introduce yourself to your destination – here are book and movie recommendations that foreign ambassadors to the U.S. have shared for visitors to their countries.

 - Manage credit and debit card security.
 Put “travel notifications” on every financial account (credit, debit, etc.) you plan to take with you overseas so that your bank doesn’t decline your card when you try to use it in another country.
-This usually involves a quick call to your bank, although you can do this online at larger institutions.
-Once at your destination, monitor your transactions online yourself (as placing a travel notification essentially removes the fraud protection, so your bank will not be automatically checking your transactions to make sure it fits your spending pattern).
+This might involve a quick call to your bank, although you can do this online at larger institutions – and all my banks (except my main one, naturally) automatically assume you’re traveling.
+If you need to place a notification you’ll need to monitor your transactions online yourself while you travel (as placing a travel notification essentially removes the fraud protection, so your bank will not be automatically checking your transactions to make sure it fits your spending pattern).
 And don’t forget to check the foreign transaction fees for each of your cards to determine which has the lowest charges.